 The annual Reminders were commemorated in 2005 by the placement of a Pennsylvania state historical marker by the Pennsylvania Historical and Museum Commission at 6th and Chestnut Streets where it is viewed by thousands of visitors daily.

 In 2015 the city of Philadelphia celebrated the 50th.
 Anniversary of the reminders.
 Unfortunately. the event did not draw the crowds it had hoped and the city itself tried to re-write LGBT history by wrongly claiming that it was the “birthplace of the LGBT rights movement.”
-The organizers dropped that false claim before the event after much pressure from this website.
+The organizers dropped that false claim before the event after much pressure from this website and other LGBT historians.